Vyral/anne-stewart-blog/_posts/2020-08-26-is-our-foreclosure-fear-justified.md

 ---
 layout: post
-title: Is a Wave of Foreclosures About to Hit?
+title: Is Our Foreclosure Fear Justified?
 tags:
   - Market Update
 excerpt: Here’s some important info to close the door on recent foreclosure fears.